samchungy/zod-openapi/docs/comparisons.md

 6. The underlying structure of the library consists of tightly coupled classes which require you to create an awkward Registry class to create references.
 This would mean you would need to ship a registry class instance along with your types which makes sharing types difficult.

-7. Previosuly, zod-to-openapi did not support auto-registering schema, however, more recently they added a solution which is less clear.
+7. Previosuly, zod-to-openapi did not support auto-registering schema, however, more recently they added a solution which is less clear as they are using named parameters.

         ```ts
         z.string().openapi('foo')